 4. Landing the Interview, but Failing to Bring Your A-Game

 One sure sign that you’ve got a great resume and LinkedIn profile going on is this: You’re landing interviews.
 (Totally high-five yourself for this.)
 But when you land an interview, you’re only halfway (or not even halfway) there—you’ve got to bring your A-game when you arrive.
 If you’re showing up marginally prepared, with an unkempt appearance or as a nervous basket case—and this is something I see all the time—it’s going to be very hard to kill it during this interview.

 Do it Better

 The time to kick back and relax is not right after you land the interview.
 Congratulate yourself, for sure, but now it’s time to go into full-on prep mode.
-Study the players with whom you’ll interview, get any insider information about the team or company that you can get your hands on, pull together a list of thoughtful questions that you’ll bring with you to the interview, and polish your dang shoes.
+Study the players with whom you’ll interview, get any insider information about the team or company that you can get your hands on, prepare to answer common interview questions, pull together a list of thoughtful questions that you’ll bring with you to the interview, and polish your dang shoes.
 The interview is go-time.
 Be ready for it.

 5. Thanking Them for the Interview, But Sending the Same Generic Letter to Everyone

 You collected business cards from everyone at the interview.
 You sat down at your computer a day later and sent thank you notes to each player.
 Smart!
 Thank you matters.
 And it matters a lot.
 You are competing with people who will not send thank you notes (no joke), so just sending them makes you a standout, in a good way.
 But if you send the same generic looking note to every person, your interviewers may wonder if you really do care about their company, or if you’re just going through the manners motions.